jeffbuttars/Viming-With-Buttars/README.md

     `ctags --sort=yes --tag-relative=no -R --python-kinds=-i $VENV_LOCATION $@`
 Where `$@` is all of the parameters passed to the `vctags` command.

+### vc\_auto\_activate

+Checks the current directory for a [Virtualenv](http://www.virtualenv.org/en/latest/index.html) named VC\_DEFUALT\_VENV\_NAME.
+If it exists it is activated.
+This function is put into the PROMPT\_COMMAND variable and executed on every changed of directory.
+This function is intended for internal use by VirtualCandy iteself, but it is available to the user.

 ### vcfindenv